Mission Statement

 • To book and hire premises

-6. Membership and Subscriptions
+5. Membership and Subscriptions

 • Musical experience is not necessary and there are no auditions.
+However, members must be able to hold a tune and sing in harmony.

 • The Secretary and Treasurer will keep a full record of all members and subscriptions paid.

 • Choir members’ personal information will be recorded and kept secure.
-It will not be shared without permission.
+It will not be shared without permission

 • Prospective members can attend up to 3 sessions before committing to membership.